MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/manage-starknet-accounts.md

 ## Handle account changes and disconnections

-To handle account changes and disconnections, you can use event listeners provided by `get-starknet`:
+You can handle account changes and disconnections.
+Use the following component at the top level of your dapp to handle account changes globally:

 <Tabs>
   <TabItem value="get-starknet" default>